 F-1 non-immigrants are not eligible to work off-campus without an approval from the U.S. Citizenship and Immigration Services.
-It is also necessary to apply for a Social Security card which could take up to two months to process and be received.
-Work on campus, after the Social Security card has been received, is a possibility and requires that international students maintain legal status at all times.
+It is also necessary to apply for a Social Security number and card which could take up to two months to process and be received.
+Work on campus, after the Social Security card has been received is a possibility and requires that international students maintain legal status at all times.
 F-2 and H-4 non-immigrants are not eligible to work.
 J-2 dependents can apply to the USCIS for work authorization.
 Students should contact the ISSO regarding eligibility to work after enrolling in classes.

-The ISSO is located on the corner of Nocho Street and S. G. Thomas Drive in Room 221 Murphy Hall.
-Phone (336) 334-7551, Fax (336) 334-7001.
+The ISSO is located on the corner of Nocho Street and S. G. Thomas Drive in Room 208 Murphy Hall.
+Phone (336) 334-7551, Fax (336) 256-2421.
 Please visit the webpage at www.ncat.edu/~isso.
 The e-mail address is isso@ncat.edu.

 Non immigrant students are required to maintain comprehensive health and accident insurance coverage that includes repatriation and medical evacuation.
-Students must purchase insurance on a semester basis during registration.
-The University offers an acceptable plan.
+Students must purchase insurance on a semester basis during registration through the University.

-Government sponsored students and students with pre-existing medical conditions should consult the ISSO advisor immediately regarding coverage.
-Non-immigrant students who fail to provide proof of adequate insurance by the end of the regular registration period will be considered out of status This school is authorized under Federal Law to enroll nonimmigrant students.
+Government sponsored students should consult the ISSO advisor immediately regarding coverage.
+Non-immigrant students who fail to provide proof of adequate insurance by the end of the regular registration period will be considered out of status

+This school is authorized under Federal Law to enroll nonimmigrant students.